 Estelle Barron is a professional art therapist, who has been practicing in the greater Vancouver area since 2014.
-Estelle received her bachelors of arts majoring in psychology at UBC in 2011 and a postgraduate diploma in art therapy from the Vancouver Art Therapy Institute in 2014.
+Estelle received her Bachelors of Arts Majoring in Psychology from UBC in 2011 and a postgraduate diploma in Art Therapy from the Vancouver Art Therapy Institute in 2014.
 She is a member of British Columbia Art Therapy Association.
 Estelle speaks English, French, and Spanish.

-Using broad range of orientations including client-centered, psychoanalytic, and focus-oriented art therapy, Estelle’s approach celebrates the power that imagination, creativity, and playfulness, has on facilitating the identification and organization of trauma, deep work, and on general well-being.
+Using broad range of orientations including client-centered, focus-oriented, trauma informed art therapy Estelle’s approach celebrates the power that imagination, creativity, and playfulness, has on facilitating the identification and organization of trauma, deep work, connecting to the self and others, and on general well-being.
 Furthermore, art can be used functionally to self-regulate as well as part of a self-care regimen.

-Estelle is passionate about working through the difficult, the darkness, the emotional numbness, and tapping into the deeper self, as well as, adoption/birth related issues, boundaries, chronic illness, grief/loss, developing flexibility/problem solving skills, and trauma.
+Estelle is passionate about working through the difficult, the darkness, the emotional numbness, and tapping into the deeper self.

 · A safe and confidential space that supports you to take care of your emotional and mental health with art and creativity